guenthermi/dwtc-geo-parser/README.md

 cd ..

 # Fill Redis Server with Data
-./createRedisIndex.py data/allCountries.zip
+./createRedisIndex.py data/allCountries.txt.gz
 ````
+Redis will save a backup of the index in dwtc-geo-parser folder.
+The next time you start a redis server in this location the backup will be loded (which is much faster than recreating the index from allCountries.txt.gz).

-To obtain the Wikidata class index run the wikidata_extrator.
+To create the Wikidata class index run the wikidata_extrator.
 This can take a while.

 ````
 cd wikidata_extractor